codeparticle/rdx/README.md

 RDX is a modular, configurable set of tools for redux that can be used as a set of simple tools to help reduce your boilerplate or as a redux framework to take care of almost everything you need to

-It is similar to [redux-box](https://github.com/anish000kumar/redux-box), but automatically generates actions, reducers, and selectors from state that you provide in any given module.
+It is similar to [redux-box](https://github.com/anish000kumar/redux-box), but automatically creates actions, reducers, and selectors from state that you provide in any given module.

 Under the hood, RDX uses redux, redux-devtools-extension, and redux-sagas.
 However, use of the latter two is optional and configurable.
 If you're not concerned about using dev tools or sagas, you can skip the overhead.